PratikshaHase/UG-final-year-project-/README.md

 # home.py file contains the user interface for login purpose

-Our project title is "Youtube Transcript Summarizer using Natural Language Processing and Machine Learning"
+The project is entitled, Youtube Transcript Summarizer using Natural Language Processing(NLP) and Machine Learning(ML).

-In our project we can create a user interface for entering the youtube video id and then gives the summary of this video and again gives a short summary in three languages like Marathi, Hindi and English this is all about our UG final year project.
+In this project, We can create a User Interface wherein the user can enter the youtube video ID.
+The code would summarize this video followed by a short summary in three different languages, viz.
+Marathi, Hindi, and English.